Welcome to Chicken Ranch Central, the website of author Jayme Lynn

 For such a famous event in Texas history, there was darn little documentation of it.
 Even the former location of the property was confused and contradicted by various sources.
 Rumor stood for fact, gossip for truth.
 For the better part of two years I brooded on the matter.
 I'd forget about it for a while, then it'd resurface and I'd complain to my wife that somebody, somewhere needed to interview all the folks who were involved first-hand to get their side of the story before they all went the way of Zindler.
 Sheriff Jim Flournoy, one of the pivotal players in the affair, had already passed away in the 1980s.
 Governor Dolph Briscoe passed away in 2010.
 Finally, my long-suffering wife had all that she could take.
 "Quite bitching about it," she said, "and write the damn thing yourself."

 So, here we are, for better or worse.
-I never set out to write a book on the Chicken Ranch--I'm a science fiction writer, for crying out loud, with some interviews on the side.
+It was never one of my life's goals to write a book on the Chicken Ranch--I'm a journalist and science fiction writer, for crying out loud.
 But the realization finally sank in that the unwritten book would haunt me until I got it out of my system, so I gave in, put on hold the various short stories and novels I'd been working on, and jumped in with both feet.
-I've invested more than a year of my life into researching this thing, and have untold hours of recorded interviews to back me up.
+I've invested more than three years of my life into researching this thing, and have untold hours of recorded interviews to back me up.
 It's not been easy, but hopefully before too long I'll have the finished product in a bookstore near you.
-And if you've got a sense of humor and a little time to spare, I invite you to check out some "abandoned" Chicken Ranch book projects I've uncovered in my research by other writers.
+And if you've got a sense of humor and a little time to spare, I invite you to check out some "alternative openings" to my Chicken Ranch book based on the styles of other, more famous authors.

 The Best Little Whorehouse in Texas motion picture DVD